daizoru/node-sampler/README.md

 ## What?

- Record byte streams / events (eg. twitter, music, IRC, Apache logs..) and play them back (eg. to test or debug a stream/event based app, reproduce HTTP errors, simulate message queue stuff)
+ Record byte streams/events (eg. twitter, music, IRC, Apache logs..) and play them back (eg. to test or debug an app, reproduce errors, simulate events)

-On the of basic features is that you can control the rate speed, which is very useful to train machine learning algorithms on difficult to get / sparse / slow data (eg. social networks)
+One the of main features is that you can control the rate speed, very useful to train machine learning algorithms on historic data (eg. Twitter streams)

 ## Current status

-  This library is still in development.
-  It is first designed for a private project so expect refactoring, and few updates until I have more to to settle everything.
+  This library is still in development so expect heavy refactoring and sparse documentation until I have more time to settle everything.

+## License

+  BSD